On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Threats to Validity

-In real-world scenarios, variations in hardware across different edge/mobile devices are possible and may impact the generalizability of our simulated setup.
+In a previous study~\cite{portabales2020dockemu}, Docker containers running on a server are used to simulate several resource-constrained tiers in a realistic IOT framework.
+This is similar to what we did for simulating the resource-constrained tiers (i.e., Mobile and Edge) in our study.
+In real-world scenarios, variations in hardware across different Edge/Mobile devices are possible and may impact the generalizability of our simulated setup.
 Simulating the impact of multiple factors is very costly as it involves running numerous experiments, each taking considerable time to complete and requiring significant computational resources.
-While we acknowledge the importance of diverse deployment scenarios having different computational/network configurations of MEC tiers, the specific experimental setup was chosen strategically to provide a focused exploration of a typical Edge AI environment having a resource-scarce mobile device, an Edge device's closer proximity, and higher computational capacity w.r.t Mobile device, together with a resource-abundant cloud device with network constraints.
+While we acknowledge the importance of diverse deployment scenarios having different computational/network configurations of Mobile, Edge, and Cloud tiers, the specific experimental setup was chosen strategically to provide a focused exploration of a typical Edge AI environment having a resource-scarce Mobile device, an Edge device's closer proximity, and higher computational capacity w.r.t Mobile device, together with a resource-abundant Cloud device with network constraints.